Heavy Metal Toxicity

 The pathophysiology of the heavy metal toxidromes remains relatively constant.
 For the most part, heavy metals bind to oxygen, nitrogen, and sulfhydryl groups in proteins, resulting in alterations of enzymatic activity.
 This affinity of metal species for sulfhydryl groups serves a protective role in heavy metal homeostasis as well.

 Although ligand formation is the basis for much of the transport of heavy metals throughout the body, some metals may compete with ionized species such as calcium and zinc to move through membrane channels in the free ionic form.
-For example, lead follows calcium pathways in the body, hence its deposition in bone and gingivae.
+For example, lead follows calcium pathways in the body, so hence its deposition in bone and gingivae.
 Thallium is taken up into cells like potassium because of their similar ionic radii.

 Epidemiology